Ulimativo/markdown-blog/README.md

 # Markdown Blog

 This is a small and easy Flask setup for parsing markdown files as a webpage.
-Depends on minimal styling and flask configuration, basically reads out a folder of md files.
+Depends on minimalist styling and flask configuration, basically reads out a folder of md files.

 Currently running as development server